Thursday, November 19, 2020

 - The Deadlines for Keeping up with Dynamics 365 Business Central Release Cycles

 The cumulative updates (CU) for Microsoft Dynamics 365 Business Central, released monthly, bring minor hotfixes and regulatory feature updates.
 Microsoft has a policy not to introduce any Breaking Changes with CU updates.
-Following this, each month, Extensions in Business Central SaaS should be automatically uplifted to the newest CU update without the risk of malfunction.
+Following this, each month, Extensions in Business Central Online should be automatically uplifted to the newest CU update without the risk of malfunction.

 However, the bigger changes are introduced with the major versions of Dynamics 365 Business Central, which are released every 6 months.
-Although the major version brings long-awaited platform and functional enhancements, they also have the side effect of breaking Extensions in Dynamics 365 Business Central SaaS.
+Although the major version brings long-awaited platform and functional enhancements, they also have the side effect of breaking Extensions in Dynamics 365 Business Central Online.
 To avoid malfunctions, Dynamics Partners must adjust the solutions in advance, to ensure compatibility with the latest release of Dynamics 365 Business Central.
 This requires additional effort, such as:

 - Planning additional resources for the Extension Maintenance and ensuring smooth processes.
 It is important not to overload technical staff with Extension Maintenance tasks and free up time for the continuous delivery of new features.